Lua Resource System

 Note

-Engine-provided globals remain accessible, but do not use globals for cross-resource communication.
+Engine-provided globals remain accessible, but avoid globals as a cross-resource communication mechanism.

 Exports